longhorn/longhorn-tests/docs/content/manual/release-specific/v1.7.0/test-rwx-fast-failover.md

 **Reference** How to set up a Grafana Testing Environment on Rancher https://github.com/longhorn/longhorn/issues/6205#issuecomment-2264430975

-### Failover Test
+## Test Multiple Simultaneous Failovers.
 **Given** Longhorn cluster with 3 worker nodes.

-**With** the same deployments as above (but perhaps only 20-30 of them), and fast failover enabled,
+**With** the same deployments as in `Test Resource Usage` (but perhaps only 20-30 of them), and fast failover enabled,

 **Then** pick a node and restart it.

+**Verify** the share-managers on that node are recreated one of the remaining nodes.
+    - Every RWX volume with share-manager pods on the failed node are relocated to another node.
+I/O can resume on its own after the shortened grace period.
-**Verify** the share-managers on that node being recreated one of the remaining nodes.
-RWX volumes not on the failed node should continue to operate without any disruption.
+    - RWX volumes with share-manager pods not on the failed node should continue to operate without any disruption.